SLIIT-R25-032/AutismCare/README.md

 - POST /detect-objects: Upload an image and get detected objects using the YOLOv8 model.v

 ## Contributing
-IT21834592-Chethani A.V.S - Behavior and Recognition Skill Development
 1. Fork the repository.
 2. Create your feature branch (git checkout -b feature/your-feature).
 3. Commit your changes (git commit -m 'Add some feature').
 4. Push to the branch (git push origin feature/your-feature).
 5. Open a pull request.

-v